josejp2424/essora-store/README.md

 - Uses a **Unix socket lock** (`/tmp/essora-store.lock`) to prevent duplicate instances
 - If already running, a second launch brings the existing window to focus instead of opening a new one

-### Essora-Only Guard
-- On startup, reads `/usr/lib/os-release` (fallback: `/etc/os-release`) and verifies `NAME=Essora`
-- Displays a clear error dialog and exits gracefully if run on an unsupported system

 ### Multilingual Support
 Automatic language detection via system locale.
 Translations loaded from `/usr/local/essora-store/lang/<code>.json`.
 Falls back to English if the language file is not found.